What is a Confidential Information Memorandum (CIM)?

 7. Employee Profile

-Segregation of the employees is shown so that the buyer has a fair idea of existing personnel mix and can plan changes that will help them achieve cost optimization, or whatever strategy they plan to execute.
+Segregation of the employees is shown so that the buyer has a fair idea of the existing personnel mix and can plan changes that will help them achieve cost optimization, or whatever strategy they plan to execute.

 An employee profile can be shown in several ways, including by Function, Qualifications, Geography, Pyramid, etc.

 It’s important to have full profiles on all key employees.

 8. Customer Profile

 For any acquirer, it would be important to know what kind of customers the company would be serving in the future.
 Some of the popular questions the acquiring company would be interested in include – will the customers be large enterprise customers or too many small customers, how many years of relationship with the customers, revenue contribution from Top 5 or 10 customers, etc.